moby/moby/docs/articles/configuring.md

 ### Configuring Docker

+The instructions below depict configuring Docker on a system that uses `upstart` as the process manager.
+As of Ubuntu 15.04, Ubuntu uses `systemd` as its process manager.
+For Ubuntu 15.04 and higher, refer to [control and configure Docker with systemd](systemd.md).

 You configure the `docker` daemon in the `/etc/default/docker` file on your system.
 You do this by specifying values in a `DOCKER_OPTS` variable.